PeerIslands/mongo-sizing/README.md

 # MongoDB Sizing Calculator

 This was originally written by [Gasparina Damien](http://github.com/dabz/) updated for use by the MongoDB Solutions Architecture team by [Michael Lynn](http://github.com/mrlynn).
+Forked and updated the look and feel in the UI to make it more professional and use by PeerIslands team by [Rajesh Vinayagam](https://github.com/rajeshvinaygam-lab).

 ## Getting Started